elegant-scipy/elegant-scipy/markdown/preface.markdown

 ### Making your Mark on the SciPy Ecosystem

-Once you have become more comfortable with SciPy and started using it for your research, you may find that a particular package is lacking a feature you need, or you think you can do something for efficiently, or perhaps you've found a bug.
+Once you have become more comfortable with SciPy and started using it for your research, you may find that a particular package is lacking a feature you need, or you think that you can do something more efficiently, or perhaps you've found a bug.
 When you reach this point, it's time to start contributing to the SciPy Ecosystem.

 We strongly encourage you to try doing this.
 The community lives because people are willing to share their code and improve existing code.
 Beyond any altruistic reasons for contributing, there are some very practical personal benefits.
-Buy engaging with the community you will become a better coder.
+By engaging with the community you will become a better coder.
 Any code you contribute will be generally be reviewed by others and you will receive feedback.
 As a side effect, you will learn how to use Git and GitHub, which are very useful tools for maintaining and sharing your own code.
 You may even find interacting with the SciPy community provides you with a broader scientific network, and surprising career opportunities.